 I'd been too late.

-Sai was gone when I'd arrived at his apartment.
+Sai was already gone by the time I'd reached his apartment.
 The only thing left was the sign of a struggle.
-His sofa had been flipped and the desk that held his drugs had been destroyed.
+A flipped sofa rested in the shadowy corner and the desk that held his drugs had been destroyed.
 The remnants lay in shattered pieces across the stained carpet.
 The door had been left ajar, so I'd stepped inside and rummaged around for some clues, but there'd been nothing.
 The small book, which held a picture of him and his brother, poked out from the edge of the turned up sofa, so I'd taken it with me when I left.

 I hadn't called the police.
 I couldn't.
 His apartment was full of drugs and I didn't know what else he stored there.
-Calling the men in suits may have landed Sai in more trouble than he was already in, so all I could do was silently promise that I'd find out what had happened to him.
+Calling the men in suits may have landed Sai in more trouble than he was already in, so all I could do was silently promise that I'd find him.

-And there was still one thing I had to find out.
 What had he meant about Baki?
 As far as I knew, they'd never met.
-I couldn't just ask the older man what Sai had been talking about on the phone, so I'd have to investigate without too much suspicion.
+I couldn't just ask the older man, so I'd have to investigate without too much suspicion.

 "Hello."
 A hand waved.
 "Earth to Gaara."
 I turned to Naruto and smiled before readjusting my school bag.